A Survey on the Evolution of Stream Processing Systems: State Management

-Stream State Management is an active system subject that incorporates different methodologies regarding how state should be declared in a stream application, as well as how it should be scaled and partitioned.
-Furthermore, it incorporates different methods to make state persistent for infinitely long running applications and defines system guarantees and properties to maintain whenever a change in the system occurs.
-A system change implies reconfiguration and is the result of a partial process or network failure, or actions that need to be taken to adjust compute and storage capacity.
-Most of these issues have been introduced in part within the context of pioneering DSMSs such as Aurora and Borealis~\cite{ccetintemel2016aurora}.
-The latter system, has set the foundations in formulating many of these problems such as the need for embedded state, persistent store access as well as failure recovery protocols.
-In \autoref{tab:state} we categorize known data stream processing systems according to their respective state management approaches, including programmability, scalability and consistency characteristics.
-The rest of this section offers an overview of each of the topics in stream state management along with past and currently employed approaches, all of which we categorize as follows: \begin{itemize} \item \textbf{Programmability:} State in a programming model can be either implicitly or explicitly declared and used.
-Different system trends have influenced both how state can been exposed in a data stream programming model as well as how it should be scoped and managed.
-Section ~\ref{sec:stateprog} discusses different approaches and their trade offs. \item \textbf{Scalability and Persistency:} Stream processing has been influenced by general trends in scalable computing.
-State and compute have gradually evolved from a scale-up task-parallel execution model to the more common scale-out data-parallel model with related implications in state representations and operations that can be employed.
-Persistent data structures have been widely used in database management systems ever since they were conceived.
-In data stream processing the idea of employing internal and external persistence strategies was uniformly embraced in more recent generations of systems.
-Section~\ref{sec:statescales} covers different architectures and presents examples of how modern systems can support large volumes of state, beyond what can fit in memory, within unbounded executions. \item \textbf{Consistency:} One of the most foundational transitioning steps in stream technology has been the development and adoption of transactional-level guarantees.
-Section ~\ref{sec:stateconsistency} gives an overview of the state of the art and covers the semantics of transactions in data streaming alongside implementation methodologies. \end{itemize}
+Stream state management is still an active research field, incorporating methods on how state should be declared in a stream application, as well as how it should be scaled and partitioned.
+Furthermore, state management considers state persistence methods infinite/long running applications and defines system guarantees and properties to maintain whenever a change in the system occurs.

+A change during a system's runtime often requires state reconfiguration.
+Such a change can be the result of a partial process or network failure, but also actions that need to be taken to adjust compute and storage capacity (e.g., scaling-up/down).
+Most of these research issues have been introduced in part within the context of pioneering DSMSs such as Aurora and Borealis~\cite{ccetintemel2016aurora}.
+Specifically, Boralis has set the foundations in formulating many of these problems such as the need for embedded state, persistent store access as well as failure recovery protocols.
+In \autoref{tab:state} we categorize known data stream processing systems according to their respective state management approaches.
+The rest of this section offers an overview of each of the topics in stream state management along with past and currently employed approaches, all of which we categorize as follows: